saraprettyman/Data_Structures_and_Algorithms/Assignment1/README.md

 ## Assignment 1
-**Description/Purpose:**
+The purpose of this project is: given two words, create a ladder between them, where each step of the ladder is each word being only one letter off from the next.
+This project is composed of 4 Java files.

-Two classes were created for this project in the Queue folder: Node and Queue.
-The Node class represents a single node in a queue, while the Queue class implements the functionality of a queue data structure.
+_Queue.java_ implements a generic Queue and a generic Node, both via a linked list.
+The queue has two specific functions: enqueuing elements at the head and dequeuing at the tail, using the FIFO principles.

-The rules are defined in is `LadderGame.java`.
-This file creates the structure of how the game is played from start to finish using the given `dictionary.txt` file.
-The LadderGame class represents a game where players try to find a word ladder between two given words using the words from the dictionary file.
+_WordInfo.java_ represents information about a word, including the word itself, the number of moves associated with it, and it's history.
+It provides basic methods such as getWord, getMoves, and getHistory.

-One important component of the game is the WordInfo class.
-This class is responsible for tracking the previous moves and history of the words during the game.
-It helps in keeping track of the progress and allows for the identification of the word ladder solution.
+_LadderGame.java_ creates the structure of the game, where players try to form a ladder of words starting from a given word and ending at another word.

-In the `WordLadders.java` file, the game is ultimately played out with a total of 8 different ladders.
-Based on the given dictionary, only one ladder is not found, showcasing the effectiveness of the implemented algorithms and data structures.
+_WordLadders.java_ is where the game is ultimately played out with a total of 8 different ladders being attempted.
+This is the configuration was based.
+Based on the given `dictionary.txt`, only one ladder is not able to be found, showcasing the effectiveness of the implemented algorithms and data structures.